Today I, Eleanor Barlow, welcome Anne Frampton, the driving force behind the thought-provoking technology of the Happy App.

-“But, as I said earlier, this system at that time was very laborious, and it was not scalable.
-As a result, we got it developed, initially as a web-based application, and now it is a fully mobile app.
+“But, as I said earlier, this system at that time was very laborious and was not scalable.
+As a result, we got it developed, initially as a web-based application, and now it as a fully mobile app.
 This allows us to

 A) Scale it, so you/we don’t have to download all the information every day.

-I love that analogy of a metaphorical smoke detector and to be able to highlight issues early is fantastic.
-But why is this technology so important and what does it really mean for healthcare?
+I love that analogy of a metaphorical smoke detector and to highlight issues early is fantastic.
+But why is this technology so important, and what does it really mean for healthcare?